voximplant/solutions-messaging/README.md

 - receive other users from backend
 - add listeners for events that will be triggering over WebSockets

+>Web client

-Web client: all the methods related to communication with Messaging are comprised in the **messenger.service.ts** file.
+All the methods related to communication with Messaging are comprised in the **messenger.service.ts** file.

 ```typescript
 public async init() {